tinsaye-simeneh/et-cash/README.md

 # Virtual Game Cashier

 **Virtual Game Cashier** is a retail cashier interface designed for virtual games like **Spin** and **Keno**.
 This project aims to provide a seamless user experience for cashiers handling virtual game transactions.
 Built with **React.js** for a fast and responsive UI and styled with **Tailwind CSS** for efficient and flexible design.
 The application also uses **Axios** for smooth, reliable API communication.
+Also used many other packages for some services, check it out here: [Tech Stack](#tech-stack)

 ## Table of Contents